 Movies with names like: “Fast and Furious.”
 “Biker Boyz,“ and cool satellite T.V. personalities like Jesse James, or Mikey and Paulie over at OCC, all drive the coolness of riding bikes that look fast even when parked.
-And one thing all these celebrities bring to the discussion is that speed and acceleration is one of the top cool factors of riding.
+All these celebrities bring to the discussion is that speed and acceleration are some of the top cool factors of riding.

-Ehline Law is called to action when a rider experienced, or even experienced riders driving too fast, cause injury to others.
+Ehline Law is called to action when a rider experiences riders driving too fast to cause injury to others.
 And we also help in cases when a bike fails or rapidly accelerates, killing or wounding its rider, passenger, or other people.
-To begin with, the additional tactical benefits of speed can also kill or maim a motorcyclist with impunity.
+First, the additional tactical benefits of speed can also kill or maim a motorcyclist with impunity.

 Let’s face it, the slowest stock race bike is faster than the fastest high-performance motorcar, almost without exception.
-As today’s men especially reach middle age, they too are often bitten by the urge to remain young. (mid-life crisis, etc.) Of course, this is not the only driver of motorcycle sales.
+As today’s men reach middle age, many get bit by the urge to remain young. (mid-life crisis, etc.) Of course, this is not the only driver of motorcycle sales.

 The TV personalities we discussed earlier also helped made the biker lifestyle something to be sought after.
-But before all of this, tattoos, leather, and the gruff biker look was more for the fringe elements of society.
-Sadly, just as your reflexes begin to slow, and you head towards the big 5-0, you’re now zig-zagging between lanes on a fast bike.
+But before all of this, tattoos, leather, and the gruff biker look were more for society’s fringe elements.
+Sadly, just as your reflexes begin to slow and you head towards the big 5-0, you’re now zig-zagging between lanes on a fast bike.

-Even for the younger rider, with better reflexes, he still lacks the situational awareness of a more seasoned adult rider.
+Even for the younger rider, with better reflexes, he still lacks a more seasoned adult rider’s situational awareness.
 And bikes keep getting faster and more powerful.
 And speed is an essential driver of motorcycle sales.
 Young or old, avoiding the risk of speeding is difficult.
 But fast bikes have downfalls for all classes of riders.

 The most recent data demonstrates consumers bought around 1.1 million motorized bikes in 2006 alone.
 And since that time, the numbers have picked up.
 Certain bikes are so fast they can accelerate from 0-60 in seconds.
 At such a quick rate, even experienced professional riders won’t recommend them.

-So what are some things that lead to speeding, and what can we do to obviate some of the temptations to speed when it is most dangerous to do so?
-Obviously, an element of riders become speed demons in virtually any situation.
-It could be bumper to bumper traffic.
+What are some things that lead to speeding, and what can we do to obviate some of the temptations to speed when it is most dangerous to do so?
+An element of riders become speed demons in virtually any situation.
+It could be bumper-to-bumper traffic.

-But speeding on a motorcycle generally occurs when traffic is either moving at a brisk pace.
-But it also happens when traffic stands still.
-Lane sharing stands out as a particularly dangerous maneuver.
-Bikers eventually barrel down the lanes much faster than the flow of traffic.
+But people speeding on a motorcycle generally accelerate when traffic is moving at a brisk pace.
+But sometimes vehicles, including bikers will speed up when traffic stands still.
+Most experts say lane sharing stands out as a hazardous maneuver unless you are very careful.
+And it remains unsafe for bikers to barrel down the lanes much faster than the flow of traffic.

 Also, many times they fail to signal.
 Often riders attempt to pass on the right.
 But then a parked vehicle opens a door in their face.